 Last year was tempestuous globally to put it mildly, and 2017 promises new sets of unforeseen challenges and opportunities.
 Reflecting on the recent past on an optimistic note, the last year was a good for the future of a stronger remembrance of the African American past in the United States, even as far west as Los Angeles, California, and globally.

-On a more personal note, in the Spring of 2016 I was awarded a University of Nebraska Press publishing contact for my first solo book with working title Leisure’s Race, Power and Place: The Recreation and Remembrance of African Americans in the California Dream.
+On a more personal note, in the Spring of 2016 I was awarded a University of Nebraska Press publishing contact for my first solo book with working title Leisure’s Race, Power and Place: The Remembrance of African Americans in the California Dream.
 This contract came shortly after I earned my PhD in History from University of California, Santa Barbara in December 2015.
 In this upcoming book I examine the history and the memory of several African American leisure sites in southern California communities during the nation’s Jim Crow era, the agents who shaped them and the people who enjoyed them.

 About the image (right): This is a panel of a 1920s sales brochure produced by the African American promoters of their rural resort subdivision Eureka Villa (later called Val Verde) located in northern Los Angeles County near the city of Santa Clarita.
 The promoters and their rhetoric and imagery embodied a progressively modern vision of leisure and land development at the core of the “California Dream” for the African American audience they sought to convince that they needed to buy into this idyllic community.
 Details of the history of the Eureka Villa/Val Verde project and its agents are featured in my upcoming book.
 Brochure image courtesy of the Aubrey Provost Collection.